About Our Veterinary Practice : Rocky Mountain Veterinary Neurology

 Companion Animal Neurology & Neuro Surgery

 The diagnosis and treatment of neurological disease can be challenging for veterinarians.
-Many patients with an underlying neurological clinical signs present to their veterinarian with a variety of symptoms.
-Some common problems encompassed in the field of neurology are epilepsy, ruptured disks, spinal and head injuries, meningitis, and inflammatory brain and spinal cord disorders, neuromuscular disorders and cancer of the nervous system.
+Many patients with underlying neurological clinical signs present to their veterinarian with a variety of symptoms.
+Some common problems encompassed in the field of neurology are epilepsy, ruptured discs, spinal and head injuries, meningitis, and inflammatory brain and spinal cord disorders, neuromuscular disorders and cancer of the nervous system.

 Diagnosing a specific neurological disorder may be very difficult at times.
 Our objectives are to obtain a complete health history of the patient, and perform a thorough physical and neurological examination.
 This will allow us to determine a diagnostic and therapeutic plan.

 After the initial examination, Dr. Lane may recommend specific diagnostic tests to help decide how to diagnose and treat your pet.
 Most of these tests may be performed right here at RMVN.
 Your pet may be hospitalized or a day scheduled for you to return with your pet for the procedure.
 Any risks that may be involved with the procedure as well as a detailed estimate of costs will be discussed with you at the time of scheduling.